NMU Archaeological Field School - The next field school will be Summer 2018

-AN355 - The Seminar in Archaeological Field Methods/Summer Archaeology Field School will be offered again this summer on Beaver Island, Lake Michigan.
+AN355 - The Seminar in Archaeological Field Methods/Summer Archaeology Field School will be offered next during the summer of 2018.
+We anticipate another season on beautiful Beaver Island, Lake Michigan.
 This is a 6-credit, 4-week course that includes daily field work and evening lab work.
-While the exact dates and specific archaeological sites are pending, it looks like we will be heading out on the ferry from Charlevoix to the island on May 22nd, and concluding the field school on June 18th.
+The exact dates and specific archaeological sites are pending.
+Stay tuned for updates!

 See photos of the NMU Archaeological Field School – Summer 2014 Beaver Island